WanjaStier/staggertype/README.md

 StaggerType.js
 =========
-Displays animated text by showing character by character.
+Displays animated text by sequentially showing characters with easing methods.
 Can also display a string of random characters to create an old airport/train station display effect

 ### Download